Unlimited hosting vs reseller – Choosing the right hosting plan

 Much easier to move/migrate - If a customer’s requirements exceed what your reseller plan can provide, then upgrading them to a dedicated cPanel plan, or moving them to another host is much easier since cPanel accounts are very portable and easily moved.

 Improved Security - Because each customer uses a separate account, there is a useful security air-gap between them.
 If one of your customers’ accounts is hacked then the attacker will only be able to access that particular account.
 Your other customers’ accounts will remain safe.
-It’s a recipe for sound sleep!

 The disadvantages of reseller hosting